According to figures from the National Institute on Aging, eighty percent of all senior falls at home happen in the bathroom1.

 But, even this small height difference can present a huge safety risk where elderly users are concerned.
 It creates a stumbling block if you struggle to get your feet high enough to get over it.
 Forget it if you use a wheelchair or walker.

-Barrier free shower stalls on the other hand help eliminate the above problems by completely removing this threshold.
+On the other hand, barrier-free shower stalls help eliminate the above problems by completely removing this threshold.

 3. Install Grab Bars For Holding On